 Gore was elected to the US House of Representatives in 1976, 1978, 1980, and 1982 and to the US Senate in 1984 and 1990.
 He was inaugurated as the 45th vice president of the United States on January 20, 1993, and served eight years.

 At age 22, Amanda Gorman is heralded as "the next great figure in American poetry."
-Born and raised in Los Angeles, she is a graduate of Harvard University and was at the top of her class studying Sociology.
-Since publishing a poetry collection at age 16, her writing has won her invitations to the Obama White House and to perform for Lin-Manuel Miranda, Al Gore, Secretary Hillary Clinton, Malala Yousafzai and others.
+Born and raised in Los Angeles, she is a graduate of Harvard University and was at the top of her class studying sociology.
+Since publishing a poetry collection at age 16, her writing has won her invitations to the Obama White House and to perform for Lin-Manuel Miranda, Al Gore, Hillary Clinton, Malala Yousafzai and others.
 In 2017, she was named the first ever National Youth Poet Laureate in the United States.
 She has performed 4th of July and Thanksgiving poems for CBS, and she has spoken at events and venues across the country, including the Library of Congress and Lincoln Center.
 She was chosen to read at the inauguration of President Joe Biden and Vice President Kamala Harris, becoming the youngest inaugural poet in memory.